 When I started to work on my website I wanted to have good results and quick.
 So I jumped into Google Ads and started to learn about keywords and bidding and what position to be and so on.

 Later I found out, that I have to be more patient, and most importantly I need to learn more about how to drive organic traffic to my website before I run out of my budget.

-The key aspect about the organic traffic is the keyword and mainly, keyword research tool.
+The key aspect of the organic traffic is the keyword and mainly, keyword research tool.

 Google Keyword Tool is certainly a good one and most importantly, it is free.

 How about your experience with Google Keyword Planner?
 Do you use the GKP for your research or you prefer a different tool?